model-checking/kani/rmc-docs/src/tutorial-loops-unwinding.md

 VERIFICATION FAILED
 ```

-Size 10 isn't enough because we generally need to unwind one greater than the number of executed loop iterations:
+A bound of 10 still isn't enough because we generally need to unwind one greater than the number of executed loop iterations:

 ```
 # rmc src/lib.rs --cbmc-args --unwind 11 | grep FAIL